-- 1. a novel and principled multi-task loss to simultaneously learn various classification and regression losses of varying quantities and units using homoscedastic task uncertainty, - 2. a unified architecture for semantic segmentation, instance segmentation and depth regression, - 3. demonstrating the importance of loss weighting in multi-task deep learning and how to obtain superior performance compared to equivalent separately trained models.
+- a novel and principled multi-task loss to simultaneously learn various classification and regression losses of varying quantities and units using homoscedastic task uncertainty, - a unified architecture for semantic segmentation, instance segmentation and depth regression, - demonstrating the importance of loss weighting in multi-task deep learning and how to obtain superior performance compared to equivalent separately trained models.

-2 Related Work
+2. Related Work

-Multi-task learning aims to improve learning efficiency and prediction accuracy for for each task, when compared to training the models separately [18, 19].
+Multi-task learning aims to improve learning efficiency and prediction accuracy for each task, when compared to training a separate model for each task [40, 5].
 It can be considered an approach to inductive knowledge transfer which improves generalisation by sharing the domain information between complimentary tasks.
-It does this by using a shared representation to learn multiple tasks - what is learned from one task can help other tasks be learned better [1].
+It does this by using a shared representation to learn multiple tasks - what is learned from one task can help learn other tasks [7].

-Fine-tuning [20, 21] is a basic example of multi-task learning, where we can leverage different learning tasks by considering them as a pre-training step.
-Other models alternate learning between each training task, for example in natural language processing [3].
-Multi-task learning can also be used in a data streaming setting [18], or to prevent forgetting previously learned tasks in reinforcement learning [22].
-It can also be used to learn unsupervised features from various data sources with an auto-encoder [23].
+Fine-tuning [1, 36] is a basic example of multi-task learning, where we can leverage different learning tasks by considering them as a pre-training step.
+Other models alternate learning between each training task, for example in natural language processing [11].
+Multi-task learning can also be used in a data streaming setting [40], or to prevent forgetting previously learned tasks in reinforcement learning [26].
+It can also be used to learn unsupervised features from various data sources with an auto-encoder [35].

 In computer vision there are many examples of methods for multi-task learning.
-Many focus on semantic tasks, such as classification and semantic segmentation [24] or classification and detection [5].
-MultiNet [25] proposes an architecture for detection, classification and semantic segmentation.
-CrossStitch networks [26] explore methods to combine multi-task neural activations.
-Uhrig et al. [27] learn semantic and instance segmentations under a classification setting.
+Many focus on semantic tasks, such as classification and semantic segmentation [30] or classification and detection [38].
+MultiNet [39] proposes an architecture for detection, classification and semantic segmentation.
+CrossStitch networks [34] explore methods to combine multi-task neural activations.
+Uhrig et al. [41] learn semantic and instance segmentations under a classification setting.
 Multi-task deep learning has also been used for geometry and regression tasks.
-Eigen and Fergus [6] show how to learn semantic segmentation.
-UberNet [2] learns a number of different regression and classification tasks under a single architecture.
-In this work we are the first to propose a method for jointly learning depth regression, semantic and instance segmentations.
-Like the model of Eigen and Fergus [6], our model learns both semantic and geometry representations, which is important for scene understanding.
+[15] show how to learn semantic segmentation, depth and surface normals.
+PoseNet [25] is a model which learns camera position and orientation.
+UberNet [27] learns a number of different regression and classification tasks under a single architecture.
+In this work we are the first to propose a method for jointly learning depth regression, semantic and instance segmentation.
+Like the model of [15], our model learns both semantic and geometry representations, which is important for scene understanding.
 However, our model learns the much harder task of instance segmentation which requires knowledge of both semantics and geometry.
 This is because our model must determine the class and spatial relationship for each pixel in each object for instance segmentation.